paulvee/Lars-GPSDO-V1/README.md

 9. I suggest you seriously isolate the OCXO you are going to use with a foam box.
 Some of them radiate a lot of heat.
 I included U6, the LM35, within the isolation box, sometimes with extended leads to properly measure the temperature.
 In the case of the Trimble, where I didn't make a footprint because it was too large, I mounted it on top of a little foam and connected the pins with short wires before I added a box on top of it.
 10. I have not used U7, I put a socket in it's place.
 This the special chip that creates a 1Hz output from the 10MHz from the GPSDO yet.
 Info can be found here: http://www.leapsecond.com/pages/ppsdiv/ppsdiv.asm

+IF you are a purist, it's easy to use this PCB with the original Lars' design by using some wires to bridge the extra's.
+R7 can be changed back to the original 10M Ohm value and if you either ground the end that now goes to the Arduino output pin, or change the software to always output a low on that pin, you have the original schematic back.